 Zero Carbon Resorts – Building Energy Autonomous Resorts Creating Appropriate Technology Solutions

-The Zero Carbon Resort was a 4-year project meant to trigger a switch from fossil fuel to the use of renewable energy sources at SME companies in the tourism industry such as hotels, resorts and restaurants located in the area of Palawan in the Philippines.
-Especially with the use of solar energy and the introduction of green technologies, the carbon footprint of the tourism industry was significantly reduced.
-A demonstration building was built with bamboo and other renewable and local materials.
-It also showcases a number of energy-efficient technologies.
+The first ZCR project started in 2009.
+The 4-year project was meant to trigger a switch from fossil fuel to the use of renewable energy sources at SME companies in the tourism industry such as hotels, resorts and restaurants located in the Philippines.
+With the help of RECP measures and the introduction of green technologies, the carbon foot print of the tourism industry was significantly reduced.
+500 SME beneficiaries from the tourism sector received company audits, recommendations and support during the implementation.
+The total achieved savings reached over 5 million Euro annually.
+Furthermore, a Zero Energy demonstration building was built with bamboo and other renewable and local materials.
+It also showcased a number of energy efficient technologies.

 2009–14; ASSIST – Asia Society for Social Improvement and Sustainable Transformation; PCSD – Palawan Council for Sustainable Development; CIEMAT – Centro de Investigaciones Energeticas